12 Quick but Essential Tips for Disney on Ice with Kids

 Save these Disney on Ice tips!

-For future reference, save the graphic above to Pinterest.
-Go ahead and follow Travel Mamas on Pinterest while you're at it!
+For future reference, save the graphic below to Pinterest.
+Go ahead and follow Travel Mamas on Pinterest while you’re at it!

 Have you ever seen Disney on Ice with kids?
 Do you have any questions or tips to share?
 Let us know in the comments below!

-A Note from The Travel Mama: My family was hosted by Disney on Ice by Feld Entertainment once and we have subsequently paid for tickets ourselves.
+A Note from The Travel Mama: My family was once hosted by Disney on Ice by Feld Entertainment.
+We have subsequently paid for tickets ourselves.
 All opinions are mine, as always.

 2. I came across several posts saying that they aren’t allowing non-Disney branded items in.
 Do you’ll know if that is true?
 I would hate to buy glow stuff and have to walk all the way back to the car.